Literally meeting you where you’re at.

 A: Children oftentimes prefer interacting with others over electronic means– it’s the world they’ve grown up in.
 That said, there are some cases where meeting over video conferencing isn’t the most appropriate or pragmatic.
 For example, certain types of play therapy just aren’t possible over video conferencing.
 In order for us to meet a child over telehealth, a parent or guardian must be close at hand in order to help with technological issues.

 Q: Can I stop coming into the office if telehealth is more convenient for me?

 A: Every person is different, and treatment plans vary.
-Talk to your therapist about the best treatment for you.
+Talk to your therapist or provider about the best treatment for you.